codio/site/source/docs/productivity.html.markdown

 full_width: true
 ---

 We realize that productivity is a non-negotiable requirement of any Web IDE.
-We have been and will continue to work extremely hard to add productivity related features to Codio.
+We have and will continue to work extremely hard to add productivity related features to Codio.

-Feel free to let us know what productivity related features you feel are missing by emailing us at support@codio.com or tweet to @codiohq.
+Feel free to let us know what productivity related features you feel are missing by emailing us at support@codio.com or tweet to [@codiohq](https://twitter.com/intent/tweet?source=webclient&text=Hey @CodioHQ, add this ...).

 ##Productivity Feature Summary